ovh/the-bastion/doc/sphinx/administration/configuration/osh-backup-acl-keys_conf.rst

 :Default: ``"local6"``

 The syslog facility to use for logging the script output.
 If set to the empty string, we'll not log through syslog at all.
 If this configuration option is missing from your config file altogether, the default value will be used (local6), which means that we'll log to syslog.

+ENABLED
+*******

+:Type: ``0 or 1``

+:Default: ``1``

+If set to 1, the script is enabled and will run when started by crond.

 Backup policy
 -------------